contember/docs/docs/reference/engine/schema/migrations.md

 Imagine you are developing a new feature.
 You've already created and applied schema migration.
 Later, you find you need another schema change related to the previous one.

-Instead of creating a new diff, you can use `migrations:amend my-blog` command, which updates most recent migration both on disk and on local Contember instance.
+Instead of creating a new diff, you can use `migrations:amend` command, which updates most recent migration both on disk and on local Contember instance.

 Reverting a schema changes and running `migrations:amend` results in removing the migration.